-Figure 26.
+Figure 27.
 Low, medium and high demand forecasts

-6.2 Segwater Regulatory Submission
+6.2 Seqwater Regulatory Submission

-KPMG has reviewed Seqwater's regulatory submission and regulatory pricing model, as well supplementary information provided by the business in response to an information request from the Authority.
+KPMG has reviewed Seqwater's regulatory submission and regulatory pricing model, as well as supplementary information provided by the business in response to an information request from the Authority.

-Figure 27.
-Segwater demand forecast - regulatory submission
+Figure 28.
+Seqwater demand forecast - regulatory submission

-Seqwater has proposed a hybrid demand forecast providing for aspects of both the low and medium demand forecasts reported within the WSP as shown in Figure 27.
+Seqwater has proposed a hybrid demand forecast providing for aspects of both the low and medium demand forecasts reported within the WSP as shown in Figure 28.
 Specifically: